 SqlBulkTool is a command line utility that is used to quickly create a mirror of a database.
-It reads its configuration from an XML file containing source and destination command strings and a list of all the tables to mirror and then handles the work of copying the database in an automated and highly parallelized way.
+It reads its configuration from an XML file containing source and destination command strings and a list of all the tables to mirror.
+It then handles the work of copying the database in an automated and highly parallelized way.

-- Extract data directly from the host to the datamart
+- Extracting data directly from the host to the datamart;

-- Create a mirror of the data to a staging SQL server database and then load it into the datamart
+- Creating a mirror of the data to a staging SQL server database and then loading it into the datamart.

-While the first choice seems easier to develop, the latter one has several advantages
+While the first choice seems easier to develop, there are several advantages to the latter:

-- You don’t depend on availability of the host during the TL phases of ETL
+- You don’t depend on the availability of the host during the TL phases of ETL,

-- You have the power of SQL Server 2005 syntax fore querying the tables
+- You have the power of the SQL Server 2005 syntax for querying tables,

-On the other hand, the main disadvantage of this choice is that your system will spend time to load the host database into the SQL staging and that you still need to build code to create the mirror, even if it is pretty easy with SSIS, you still have code to manage over time.
+On the other hand, the main disadvantage of this choice is that your system will spend time loading the host database into the SQL staging; furthermore, you still need to build code to create the mirror.
+Though this is pretty easy with SSIS, you still have code to manage over time.

-Up to now, I don’t think I have said anything interesting or new, everybody involved in BI well know this situation, the good news is that we decided to develop a tool to facilitate the process of mirroring several tables from the host to a staging database, by using SQL 2005 partitions we achieve a high level of parallelism and consequently loading speed, so the interesting part of the article is the description of the tool and the technique beside it.
+Up to now, I don’t think I have said anything interesting or new.
+Everybody involved in BI knows this situation well.
+The good news is that we decided to develop a tool to facilitate the process of mirroring several tables from the host to a staging database.
+By using SQL 2005 partitions we achieve a high level of parallelism and consequently of loading speed, so the interesting part of the article is the description of the tool and the technique beside it.

-As you normally don’t need all the columns of the host table, the staging table have less fields than the original one the first (and naïf) solution is that of creating an SSIS package that has source SELECT statements fired against the host database and destination components to the SQL staging database, SSIS does the rest of the work for us, managing some kind of parallelism at the table level.
-A very easy solution that still have some severe limitations:
+As you normally don’t need all the columns of the host table, the staging table has fewer fields than the original one.
+The first (and naive) solution is that of creating an SSIS package that has source SELECT statements fired against the host database and destination components to the SQL staging database.
+SSIS does the rest of the work for us, managing some kind of parallelism at the table level.
+A very easy solution that still has severe limitations:

-- The level of parallelism is to the table level; if you have a huge table and several small tables, the final time to run the package is that of the biggest table.
+- The level of parallelism is at the table level; if you have a huge table and several small tables, the final time to run the package is that of the biggest table,

-- When you will need other columns and/or tables from the host you will have to modify the package with all the implication of making some sort of change to the software
+- When you need other columns and/or tables from the host you will have to modify the package with all the implications of making some sort of change to the software.

 Sql Bulk Tool

-- Never depend on manual code to mirror tables
+- Never depending on manual code to mirror tables,

-- Parallelize the load process of the mirror using partitions
+- Parallelizing the load process of the mirror using partitions.

 Why parallelizing operations improve performance